jamesoh3928/MoonRust/docs/Final.md

 ![alt text](../assets/moon.jpg)

-MoonRust is Rust implementation of Lua interpreter.
+MoonRust is a Lua interpreter implemented in Rust.
 Lua means "moon" in Portuguese.

 Team members: